 Until last month.
 Finally, after all these years, I wrote the Mormon Trail Center at Historic Winter Quarters to ask about the Mormon Tree.

 They wrote back to say that the Mormon Tree was a cottonwood tree in Florence Park at North 30th and State Streets.
 Older people in their church used to say it was planted by Brigham Young and they called it his tree, but that can’t be verified.
+In the 1920s, one of the last remaining Florence pioneers denied that Young was ever connected to the tree.

 When it was cut down, the age of the tree was confirmed to be dated back to the 1840s.
 Several stories sprouted about the tree which seem to be more rumor and folklore than fact, including that people were healed and cursed there.